nrwl/nx/docs/shared/guides/remix.md

 NX   Let's create a new workspace [https://nx.dev/getting-started/intro]

+✔ Which CI provider would you like to use? · skip
-✔ Do you want Nx Cloud to make your CI fast? · Yes
+✔ Would you like remote caching to make your build faster? · skip
 ```

 ## Install Nx Remix Plugin